softwaresalt/.salt/AzureDevOps/definition-done.md

----
-layout: "page"
-title: "Azure DevOps Guidance: Definition Of Done"
+# Azure DevOps Guidance: Definition Of Done"
-categories: [Azure DevOps]
-tags: [azure, devops]
----

 ## What is it?